- September 27, 2016

 Legislation and regulations in diverse areas can influence the apartment industry’s strength and sustainability.
 Government action or inaction on issues can impact the day-to-day management of apartments by raising costs, adding liability risk and creating ambiguities with major legal and health implications.
 A burdensome regulatory environment increases costs and makes it more difficult for the industry to develop affordable housing solutions for underserved market segments such as America’s working class.

 Ensuring consistently reliable sources of financing for apartments is a major industry issue.
 Apartment development is an extremely capital-intensive business and relies heavily on financing to operate.
-Today 300,000 new apartments are needed annually to meet demand; yet only 130,000 apartments were built in 2011.
+Today 300,000 to 400,000 new apartments are needed annually to meet demand; yet only 254,000 apartments were built in 2014.
 Policymakers must recognize our industry’s unique needs and retain the successful components of the existing multifamily programs in whatever succeeds the Government Sponsored Enterprises.

 Meeting tomorrow’s housing demand requires a supportive legislative and regulatory framework.
 While codes, standards and best practices ensure the safety of our built environment, it is also critical to monitor the cost of implementation.
 Unnecessary and prohibitive increases to construction costs limit affordability.
 And with 77 million Baby Boomers who may be downsizing and nearly 80 million Echo Boomers beginning to enter the housing market, up to seven million new renter households could form this decade.